Georgian Airways Flight 834: Accident

 The autopilot was turned off and the aircraft turned towards the runway.
 The crew configured the aircraft for landing and the passengers and other crews in the cabin were asked to prepare themselves.
 Approximately 2 nmi from the airport, the crew successfully aligned the aircraft with the runway.
 The aircraft, however, came in at a speed that was above the normal amount, causing the overspeed warning to sound.
 While the crew was trying to reduce the airspeed, a squall line from the northeast arrived at Kinshasa.
 Heavy rain began to strike the aircraft.
-The aircraft continued to descent, passing over the airport's minimum descent altitude.
+The aircraft continued to descend, passing over the airport's minimum descent altitude.
 First Officer Tsutkiridze stated that he could not see the runway anymore and suggested Captain Hovhanesyan to go-around, in which he agreed.

 The aircraft's nose was pitched up and its altitude began to increase.
 During the climb, the rain suddenly intensified as the aircraft was struck by a microburst.
 The wind shear warning blared inside the cockpit and the nose started to pitch downwards at an angle of 7 degree in a matter of seconds.
-Captain Hovhanesyan ordered First Officer Tsutkiridze to retract the flaps, however the aircraft continued to lose its altitude.
+Captain Hovhanesyan ordered First Officer Tsutkiridze to retract the flaps; however, the aircraft continued to lose its altitude.
 Before the crew managed to conduct any recovery actions, their altitude was already too low.

-The aircraft flew across the runway and slammed onto the grounds on the left of N'djili Airport's Runway 24, shortly before 14:00 local time (13:00 UTC), at a speed of 180 kn with 10 degree nose down..
+The aircraft flew across the runway and slammed onto the grounds on the left of N'djili Airport's Runway 24, shortly before 14:00 local time (13:00 UTC), at a speed of 180 kn with 10 degree nose down.
 The undercarriage immediately separated and the aircraft skidded across the ground before it finally flipped over.
 During the process, various parts of the aircraft began to shear off, including the tail.
 It continued to slide and eventually came to rest at a distance of 400 m from its initial impact point.

 A total of nine people were extricated alive from the wreckage.
 However, several survivors were pronounced dead on arrival and the others succumbed to their injuries.
-The sole survivor was 32-year-old Francis Mwamba, a Congolese journalist.
+The sole survivor was Francis Mwamba, a Congolese journalist.
 He was seriously injured with a reported spinal fracture.
 Due to the severity of his injuries, he was flown to South Africa for further treatment.